 Our admission site has instructions on arranging campus visits.
 If you’re thinking about applying to Harvey Mudd, you may wish to arrange a campus tour, interview or overnight visit.

 Claremont and the Region

 The Claremont community features Victorian homes, a population of nearly 40,000 and a vibrant Village full of sidewalk cafes, specialty shops and espresso bars.
-Adjacent the Village, the College Heights Lemon Packing House, built in 1922, was converted into the Claremont Musuem of Art, which opened in spring 2007.
+Adjacent to the Village, the College Heights Lemon Packing House, built in 1922, was converted into the Claremont Museum of Art, which opened in spring 2007.

 Further afield, you’ll find even more to tempt you.
-Claremont is just 25 minutes from the nearest ski slopes, 90 minutes from the desert and less than an hour drive to the Pacific beaches.
-It’s therefore a great jumping off point for the many attractions that make Southern California a great place to visit.
+Claremont is just 25 minutes from the nearest ski slopes, 90 minutes from the desert and less than an hour’s drive to the Pacific beaches.
+It’s a great jumping-off point for the many attractions that make Southern California a great place to visit.
 Discover things to do and places to visit in the greater Los Angeles area.